-Context, Character & Design
+Context, Character | 5.4 & Design

-Proposals should be sensitive to the local context and respond positively to the character, appearance and variety of the local environment, within and surrounding the site, in terms of design, scale and layout, and avoid adverse effects on adjacent sites.
+Proposals should be sensitive to the local context, which includes the adjoining New Alresford Conservation Area, and respond positively to the character, appearance and variety of the local environment, within and surrounding the site, in terms of design, scale and layout, and avoid adverse effects on adjacent sites.
 This will require individual proposals to provide a thorough analysis of the context in terms of urban grain, external spaces, streets, built form, heights, massing, elevations and materials, to inform the design and pattern of development.
 An environmental analysis, including sunlight and daylight studies, should accompany development proposals to ensure that external and internal spaces are not overshadowed and are pleasant places to use.